Manufacturers must be detail oriented to secure value-added tax (VAT) refunds in Mexico

 VAT Tax Rules in Mexico

-Most goods sold or services rendered in Mexico carry a sales tax within the total cost, regardless of whether business is done in person, online, or over the telephone.
-According to the IVA, VAT is due to the supplies of goods, provisions of independent services, imports of goods or services, and temporary use or enjoyment of goods (leasing) carried out in Mexican territory.
+Most goods sold or services rendered in Mexico carry a sales tax within the total cost, regardless of whether the business is done in person, online, or over the telephone.
+According to the IVA, VAT is due to the supply of goods, provisions of independent services, imports of goods or services, and temporary use or enjoyment of goods (leasing) carried out in Mexican territory.

 When it comes to imports and exports, however, the rules for IVA tax in Mexico are somewhat different.
 There is no VAT tax levied on goods exported from Mexico to other countries.
-What's more, manufacturers can recover the IVA levied on certain imported materials through a tax refunds process.
+What's more, manufacturers can recover the IVA levied on certain imported materials through a tax refund process.

 On imports, the IVA is calculated based on the price the material had when it left the foreign plant from which it originated, in addition to any freight charges, insurance, or duties incurred along its journey.
 The tax is levied on a cash basis at the time the goods cross the border.